 Note: You can select the data files you want to restore by erasing other entries from the database reference file using the Database Reference File Maintenance Utility (/e option) before invoking the Rollforward Recovery Utility.

 The following options can be specified with the Rollforward Recovery Utility:

 Specifies that the Rollforward Recovery Utility restores the updates made to the data files up to the time specified.
 The format of date-time is YYMMDDHHMMSS (year, month, day, hour, minutes, seconds) specified numerically.
 When this option is not specified, the Rollforward Recovery Utility applies all of the updates that are stored in the rollforward recovery log file.

 Causes the Rollforward Recovery Utility to display additional information about which recovery log files it is searching for and in which directories.

 invokes the Rollforward Recovery Utility using the database reference file dbase.ref.
 Only those updates that were made up to the end of 31 December 1993 are restored.

-Updates can be recorded in multiple log files (see the section Rollforward Recovery Logging for further details).
+Updates can be recorded in multiple log files (see Rollforward Recovery Logging above for details).
 The Rollforward Recovery Utility scans the log file directory for the starter log file.
-If none is found, the directory is scanned for a backed-up starter log file.
+If none is found, the directory is scanned for a backed up starter log file.
 If a starter log file still cannot be found the same procedure is repeated with the searches being performed in the backup directory if one is specified in the database reference file.
 If the Rollforward Recovery Utility is able to locate the starter log file then the recovery procedure commences; if not an error is displayed and the recovery does not start.